Naman-Sahni/ETH-AVAX_PROOF_Module_3/README.md

 Destroy tokens from the sender's account.

-### `increase_allowance`

-Increase the allowance for another address to spend tokens on your behalf.

-### `decrease_allowance`

-Decrease the allowance for another address to spend tokens on your behalf.

 ## Events

 - `Transfer`: Triggered when tokens are transferred.
-- `Approval`: Triggered when an allowance is approved.
 - `Mint`: Triggered when new tokens are minted.
 - `Burn`: Triggered when tokens are burned.